save 30% on current costs

 What does asbestos look like?

 While you might think asbestos is manmade, it’s a natural mineral.
 Six different types exist, but all of them have long, thin crystals that look a bit like hair.
-Commercial processing makes it look like anything but this; it’s estimated that 5,000 products contain asbestos, like pipes, floor tiles, soundproofing, insulation, roofs and house siding.
+Commercial processing makes it look like anything but this.
+It’s estimated that 5,000 products contain asbestos, like pipes, floor tiles, soundproofing, insulation, roofs and house siding.

 Luckily, the HSE has a useful gallery for what asbestos can look like, and where it can be found.